markmoxon/elite-source-code-library/versions/cassette/README.md

 You can add `release=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc release, though that's the default value so it isn't necessary.

+The verification checksums for this version are shown above.

 ### Building the text sources release

 You can build the text sources release by appending `release=text-sources` to the `make` command, like this on Windows: